How to switch energy suppliers

 Call your new energy supplier on the day you move to give them your ‘day one’ gas and electricity meter readings.
 And check your tariff as soon as you can to get the best deal.

-Start comparing energy providers
+Start comparing energy providers for better deals

 If you’re renting, check your tenancy agreement to see if you're allowed to change energy suppliers.
 Normally you can, so why not get a quote?